skalitz-wolf/opentelemetry-java-instrumentation/examples/extension/README.md

 ## Build and add extensions

-To build this extension project, run `./gradlew build`.
+To build this extension project, run `./gradlew build -x test`.
 You can find the resulting jar file in `build/libs/`.

 To add the extension to the instrumentation agent: